carbon-language/carbon-lang/llvm/docs/MergeFunctions.rst

 :doc:`tutorial/LangImpl3`

-Reader also should know how passes work in LLVM, he could use next article as a reference and start point here:
+Reader also should know how passes work in LLVM, they could use next article as a reference and start point here:

 :doc:`WritingAnLLVMPass`